zzonyo/trust-docs-test/source/index.html.md

 ### Q6: Why does signature verification return failure (403: Verification failure) ?

-The signature process of swap is similar to huobi future .
-In addition to the following precautions,please refer to the swap or future demo to verify whether the signature is successful.
+The signature process of option is similar to huobi future .
+In addition to the following precautions,please refer to the option or the swap or future demo to verify whether the signature is successful.
 Please check your own signature code after demo verification is successful.
 The swap code demo is <a href=https://huobiapi.github.io/docs/coin_margined_swap/v1/cn/#2cff7db524>here</a>.
 The future code demo is <a href=https://huobiapi.github.io/docs/dm/v1/cn/#2cff7db524>here</a>.

 1. Check if the API key is valid and copied correctly.
 2. Check if the IP is in whitelist